nekofar/action-usage-guard/README.md

 # These are your workflow's jobs.
 Each job represents a process that your workflow will run.
 jobs:
-  setup:
+  # This is the job for usage guard
+  guard:
-    # Runs the job on the latest Ubuntu version
+    # Runs the guard job on the latest Ubuntu version
     runs-on: ubuntu-latest
     steps:
-      # This is a step to checkout the code
+      # This step runs the Action Usage Guard
-      - name: Checkout code
-        uses: actions/checkout@v3

-      # Uses the action-usage-guard action
       - name: Run Action Usage Guard
         uses: nekofar/action-usage-guard@v1
         with: